jhsi/tailight-core/examples/README.md

-# Trailwind Core Examples
+# Tailight Core Examples

-This directory contains an example (titled Tailight) demonstrating how to use the Trailwind Core library.
+This directory contains an example demonstrating how to use the Tailight Core library.

 ## Running the Examples